7 Uncomfortable Pregnancy Sex Issues (and How to Deal)

 How to deal: Switch up positions to see if the other moves are more comfortable for you.
 Being on top or having your partner behind you might be more enjoyable.
 But if that’s not working, it’s okay to say no to sex.
 There are some other fun things you two can do together that don’t involve penetration (think back to high school).

-How to deal: Be honest and open with your guy about how uncomfortable it is.
-He’s going to have to keep his hands off (and you may want less, um, bouncing happening during the deed) for a little while.
+How to deal: Be honest and open with your partner about how uncomfortable it is.
+They may have to keep their hands off (and you may want less bouncing happening during the deed) for a little while.
 “Whatever the issue is, it isn’t going to last forever,” reminds Steinhart.
 Many moms-to-be find the soreness goes away in the second trimester.
-(Of course, you might feel like you want hands off later on when you’re breastfeeding too, so the practice will be good for him.)
+(You might prefer your partner to keep their hands off later on if you’re breastfeeding too, so the practice is a good idea.)

-How to deal: “Your partner has to know it’s not about lack of love for him,” says Steinhart.
-“Not only should he not take it personally, but he has to be comfortable being sexual by himself.”
-So explain to your man that it’s your body that’s not into it, not your heart and that you want to get back on track when you’re feeling better.
-In the meantime, try to find times when you are feeling better to have sex — it might be in the middle of the day or some other time that’s not like your old routine.
+How to deal: “Your partner has to know it’s not about lack of love,” says Steinhart.
+“Not only should they not take it personally, but they have to be comfortable being sexual alone.”
+Explain to your partner that it’s your body that’s not into it right now, not your heart, and that you want to get back on track when you’re feeling better.

-How to deal: Show him the facts.
+How to deal: Show them the facts.
 “The baby is protected and will not get hurt,” says Steinhart.
-And we promise she won’t know what’s going on.
-She just knows you’re moving around.
-If that doesn’t work, wear something low-cut to show off that pregnancy cleavage.
-We bet he’ll like that.
+Unless you have a certain condition that would prompt your doctor to caution against sex, it’s deemed perfectly safe during pregnancy.
+And we promise baby won’t know what’s going on—they just know you’re moving around.